Paris Métro Line 10: Service

 In 2008, one complete trip across the line took twenty-eight minutes in the west–east direction and twenty-nine minutes in the opposite direction.
-As with all lines of the Paris métro (with the exception of the bis lines), the first departure of the day leaves the station at 5:30 am.
-A train leaves from Boulogne – Pont de Saint-Cloud at 5:35 am, preceded by the first departure on the line from Porte d'Auteuil at 5:30 am, which is also the only train that will take passengers on the turn-around loop at Auteuil.
+As with all lines of the Paris métro (except the bis lines), the first departure of the day leaves the station at 5:30 am.
+A train leaves from Boulogne – Pont de Saint-Cloud at 5:35 am, preceded by the first departure on the line from Porte d'Auteuil at 5:30 am, which is also the only train to take passengers on the turn-around loop at Auteuil.

-The last train leaves Boulogne – Pont de Saint Cloud at 12:47 am destined for Gare d'Austerlitz.
-From Gare d'Austerlitz, the last train leaves at 12:35 am for Boulogne – Pont de Saint-Cloud and another for Porte d'Auteuil at 12:51 am.
+The last train leaves Boulogne – Pont de Saint Cloud at 12:47 am.
+From Gare d'Austerlitz, the last train starting for the full trip leaves at 12:35 am for Boulogne – Pont de Saint-Cloud, with another departure for Porte d'Auteuil at 12:51 am.
 From Friday night to Sunday and during holidays, the last departure from Boulogne – Pont de Saint-Cloud leaves at 1:47 am for Gare d'Austerlitz.
-From this terminus, the last departure takes place at 1:35 am for Boulogne – Pont de Saint-Cloud and at 1:46 am for Port d'Auteuil.
+From this terminus, the last departure takes place at 1:35 am for Boulogne – Pont de Saint-Cloud and at 1:46 am for Porte d'Auteuil.

 Trains on line 10 are less frequent than those on other lines: the average time between trains is between three and five minutes during the day and between eight and nine minutes late night.
 On Sunday mornings, the time between trains is between six and seven minutes, and about ten minutes Friday night, and all of Saturday, Sunday, and holidays after 12:30 am (after 1:15 am on Friday and Saturday nights).